Vegz78/McAirpos/README.md

 When changing button layouts, edit _/sd/arcade.cfg_ for keyboard(or 1 gamepad) and edit the uinput mapping files _arcade1.py_ and _arcade2.py_ under _~/McAirpos/McAirpos/uinput-mapper/configs/_ for 2 gamepads.
 When using gamepads, always remember to edit the corresponding gamepad to keyboard key mappings in both the _arcade1&2.py_ files with changes made in _/sd/arcade.cfg_.

 ## Development news
+[**2021.01.26:**](https://github.com/Vegz78/McAirpos#installation) Got tired of doing the manual installation procedure on all my test images and made a quick automatic installation script for everyone to use.<br>
 [**2021.01.24:**](https://github.com/Vegz78/McAirpos/commit/c1350073bc3ba21be16c098a44f46469a3658fd4) Stability improvements for game launch and exit, more accurate keyboard autodiscovery, defaults to lowest keyboard input event handler, new ```keybswap``` command line option to swap to highest.<br>
 [**2021.01.18:**](https://github.com/Vegz78/McAirpos/commit/932740f491cf1afede31578a6077f6ab5c2994f8) Bugfixes, improvements and further testing, most notably fixed the occasional mismatch of /dev/input/eventX between uinput-mapper and launCharc in /sd/arcade.cfg, and now possible to map 1 & 2 controllers without keyboard connected.
 Feedback about additional working controllers and about possible reasons for occasional instability/game exit, especially on older RPi devices and RPi OS/RetroPie distros, is still appreciated.<br>
 [**2021.01.15:**](https://github.com/Vegz78/McAirpos/commit/fd8ac34ed5891ed8fa860b41d586f8fdc976a1aa) Added ```nomap``` option for manual configuration and use of _/sd/arcade.cfg_ directly for controllers, instead of auto-detection and uinput-mapper.
 With some great help from [@Kay-Wolfe](https://github.com/Kay-Wolfe), gamepad support is now expanded.